 About 1 in 20 people develop colon cancer in their lifetime.
 For most, that’ll happen after they turn 50.
-At Colorado Colon & Rectal Specialists, board-certified colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, is an expert in the diagnosis and care of colon cancer and performs colonoscopies to remove polyps before they turn cancerous.
+At Colorado Colon & Rectal Specialists, board-certified colon and rectal surgeon/proctologist Lisa A. Perryman, MD, FACS, FASCRS, is an expert in the diagnosis and care of colon cancer and performs colonoscopies to remove polyps before they turn cancerous.
 If surgery is necessary, be assured she has a great deal of surgical training and experience, including laparoscopic surgery for colorectal cancer.
 Trust Dr. Perryman with your good health.
-Call the office in Parker, Colorado, or schedule a consultation online.
+Call the office in the Denver metropolitan area, Colorado, or schedule a consultation online.

 Colon cancer is cancer of the large intestine, or colon.
 The colon makes up about 4-5 feet of your digestive tract.
 Colon cancer can be prevented and treated with routine medical care.

 Nearly all cases of colorectal cancer develop from polyps.
 These polyps grow on the inner lining of the colon and can be small and cause little to no symptoms.
 Removing polyps through a procedure called a colonoscopy lessens the risk of the polyps turning into cancer.

 Colon cancer can be found during preventive screenings but often causes no symptoms.
 However, here are some signs to watch for:

 Other symptoms include unexplained weight loss and constant tiredness.
 However, the most common symptom is no symptoms at all.